aashish4533/BloomBook/frontend/src/QUICK_START_GUIDE.md

-# BookOra Platform - Quick Start Guide
+# BookBloom Platform - Quick Start Guide

 ## 🚀 Getting Started

 ### Accessing the Platform

-The BookOra platform is now fully functional with all features implemented.
+The BookBloom platform is now fully functional with all features implemented.
 Here's how to navigate and test each feature:

 ---